Frequently asked questions

 Solutions:

-1. Use 'www' subdomain with CNAME pointing to Webstudio,
+1. Use 'www' subdomain with CNAME pointing to Webstudio

-2. Move to a DNS provider that supports CNAME flattening (like Cloudflare),
+2. Move to a DNS provider that supports CNAME flattening (like Cloudflare)

-3. For unsupported TLDs (.de domains), register a .com equivalent on Cloudflare and redirect.
-The 'www' approach is recommended if CNAME flattening isn't available.
+3. For unsupported TLDs (.de domains), register a .com equivalent on Cloudflare and redirect

 What's the best way to handle domain registration for Webstudio?